When is Accuplacer Classic Required?

 - Submission of ACT scores for reading, writing and math (less than 5 years old).

-- Completion of the Accuplacer test, reading and writing - at any DMACC campus and ALEKS math completed via the Webinfo System.
+- Completion of the Accuplacer assessments, reading and writing - at any DMACC campus and ALEKS math completed via the Webinfo System.
 There are no charges for the assessments when completed as part of the admission requirements.

 - Evidence of successful college experience.
 Have an official college transcript sent from your prior college(s) to DMACC.